 - A. For minor remodel construction, there may not be an existing (or suitable space for a new) telecommunications room available on the same floor as an outlet.
-While pathways shall generally be designed from the device box serving the telecommunications outlet to the nearest telecommunications room on the same floor as the outlet, this requirement may be waived by the NSTTL. - B. Existing pathways shall be reused where existing raceway is standards-compliant or where it can be verified that the existing pathway will permit telecommunications cabling to be installed without negatively affecting the performance of the cabling.
-Where a pathway is concealed or cannot otherwise be verified, the Designer shall request direction from the NSTTL on a case-by-case basis. - C. Where existing pathways cannot be reused, or where additional pathways are required: - J-hook pathway may be used.
+While pathways shall generally be designed from the device box serving the telecommunications outlet to the nearest telecommunications room on the same floor as the outlet, this requirement may be waived by the NSTTL. - B. Existing pathways shall be reused where existing raceway is standardscompliant or where it can be verified that the existing pathway will permit telecommunications cabling to be installed without negatively affecting the performance of the cabling.
+Where a pathway is concealed or cannot otherwise be verified, the Designer shall request direction from the NSTTL on a case-bycase basis. - C. Where existing pathways cannot be reused, or where additional pathways are required: - J-hook pathway may be used.
 D-ring and bridal-ring pathways are not permitted.
 J-hook pathways shall be established through concealed spaces.
-J-hook pathways shall be sized for a minimum of 100% expansion.
-In other words, the pathway shall be no more than 50% full after installation is completed. - When 30 or more cables are designed to be routed through an area, the use of cable tray or conduit shall be considered in lieu of J-hooks. - D. It may be permissible to use faceplate mounting brackets in lieu of device boxes.
+J-hook pathways shall be sized for a minimum of 50% expansion. - When 30 or more cables are designed to be routed through an area, the use of cable tray or conduit shall be considered in lieu of J-hooks. - D. It may be permissible to use faceplate mounting brackets in lieu of device boxes.
 In these cases, cabling is routed to the outlet location through interstitial wall spaces.
 Clemson permission for this method is required on a project-by-project basis.